DHTMLX/scheduler-docs/data/api/scheduler_header_config.md

 #### Mini Calendar settings:

-A "minicalendar" value will display a minicalendar button with a following click handler:
+The "minicalendar" value will display a minicalendar button with the following click handler:

 ~~~
 function showCalendar () {